 Why is a prayer initiative so good?
 (A) Most use scripture-based prayer guides which both teach people to pray God’s Word, but also move people to pray a more kingdom agenda rather than their own.
 (B) Because the entire church is involved, people are reminded week after week to participate.
 There is also a built in accountability as people hear others talking about their experiences.
 That builds within each person a desire to participate more.
 (C) Prayer initiatives have a twofold manageable time commitment.
 First people are not making a commitment to pray every day for the rest of their lives (while that would be great, it is too scary a commitment for most).
 Instead they know they are committing to 30 days or two weeks.
 But secondly most prayer initiative guides ask for no more than a one to five minute commitment each day.
 That fact is not intimidating to people at all.

 Remember, however, a prayer initiative will only work well if it is well planned, prepared for, and promoted.
-Just purchasing some prayer guides a week ahead of the Sunday where you announce this is starting today, will not work.

 2. Take Advantage of a “Passionate” Need.

 By this I mean three things.
 First, pay attention when a congregation’s heart seems to be focused somewhere.
 Has something unusual and difficult happened in the life of your congregation–a natural disaster or catastrophe in your community or the world?
 Is there something going on that naturally moves people to cry out to God?
 Take advantage of that and work hard to rally meaningful prayer events, meetings, groups, times in the worship service, etc.

 Second, pay attention if there is an area of unusual need in your congregation (a lot of people with cancer, a lot of people who lost their jobs due to a local plant’s closing, etc.) People’s hearts are tender to such things.
 They can be an opportunity to rally more than normal prayer.